 Number to be ordered:

 Step 6.
 Review period and approval.
-The Trademark Program will review the proposed designs and required information and either contact the requestor with questions or provide approval.
-If approved, an approval email will be sent to the requestor, with copies to the administrator(s) who approved the design and to the licensed vendor that will be making the swag.
+The Trademark Program will review the proposed designs and information provided in the online Form and either contact the requestor with questions or provide approval to the email provided in the online Form.
+If approved, an approval email from firstname.lastname@example.org will be sent to the requestor, with copies to the administrator(s) who approved the design and to the licensed vendor that will be making the SWAG.

-Swag requests are reviewed in the order they are received, and follow-up questions or an approval may be expected within 7-14 business days.
-All swag designs are reviewed from a licensing perspective to make sure the items and designs are in line with Harvard’s licensing standards as found at https://trademark.harvard.edu/pages/domestic-licensing.
+SWAG requests are reviewed in the order they are received, and follow-up questions or an approval may be expected within 7-14 business days.
+All SWAG designs are reviewed from a licensing perspective to make sure the items and designs are in line with Harvard’s licensing standards as found at Domestic Licensing.
 They are also reviewed from perspective of Harvard’s various use-of-name policies and guidelines.
-Swag design approvals are considered on a case-by-case basis, and approval of a swag request does not indicate approval of subsequent requests.
+SWAG design approvals are considered on a case-by-case basis, and approval of a swag request does not indicate approval of subsequent requests.